Rhiannon-jpg/Rhiannon-jpg/README.md

 </p>

 ### 🙋‍♀️ About Me
 I currently manage a MakerSpace called HelloMakerStudio, but hope to break into tech!
 I like visualizing data, building models, and learning new skills.
-When I'm not upskilling, you can find me in the gym🏋️‍♀️ or on the side of a mountain🏔️ (hiking not falling--that ony happened once).
+When I'm not upskilling, you can find me in the gym🏋️‍♀️ or on the side of a mountain🏔️ (hiking, not falling--that onlly happened once).

 ### 🛠️ I'm Working On
 - 😅 Committing to GitHub! -- a new concept for me coming from a non-technical background.
 I plan to have a fully dark green grid by the next year!